ibm-cloud-docs/openshift/storage-file-vpc-apps.md

 Review the following information about EIT.
 If you choose to use encryption in-transit, you need to balance your requirements between performance and enhanced security.
 Encrypting data in-transit can have performance impacts due to the processing that is needed to encrypt and decrypt the data at the endpoints.
 For more information about encryption in-transit, see [VPC Encryption in Transit](/docs/vpc?topic=vpc-file-storage-vpc-about&interface=ui#fs-eit).

 - EIT is available for cluster versions 4.16 and later.
-- EIT is available only for RHCOS worker nodes.
+- EIT is not available for RHCOS worker nodes.
 - By default, file shares are [encrypted at rest](/docs/vpc?topic=vpc-file-storage-vpc-about&interface=ui#FS-encryption) with IBM-managed encryption.
 - To use EIT with Secure by Default clusters, you must add the following outbound rule to the `kube-<clusterID>` security group.
     - **Protocol**: Any